KDE/digikam-doc/image_editor/editor_overview.rst

     - A status bar at the bottom which shows the filename, the current file number, the current zoom level, and the current image size.

-    - A menu bar across the top and below that a tool bar that provides quick access to some commonly used functions.
+    - A menu bar across the top, and tool bar just below that, for quick access to some commonly used functions.

-    - A thumb bar located on left of canvas (optional - see :menuselection:`Settings --> Show Thumbbar` menu entry) can be relocated on top, right, or bottom side.
-An anchor on the left side of thumb bar allows to move it with the mouse at the wanted place.
+    - An optional thumb bar (see :menuselection:`Settings --> Show Thumbbar` menu entry) located on the left of canvas.
+This can be relocated to the top, right, or bottom side by dragging the anchor on the left side of thumb bar to the desired location.

     .. figure:: videos/editor_thumbbar.webp
         :width: 500px
         :alt:
         :align: center

-        Screencast of Image Editor Thumbbar Placed at Different Canvas Sides
+        Screencast of Image Editor Thumb Bar Placed at Different Canvas Sides

 From left to right, the Image Editor Toolbar includes these actions: